student working on wax face

 Carl Sandburg College offers both a two-year and an accelerated associate degree program for students interested in a career in mortuary science.
 Students receive instruction in all phases of funeral service, with special attention being given to the high ethical standards within the funeral service profession.
 These goals are accomplished through a wide variety of educational experiences to develop the essential skills needed to successfully serve within the funeral service profession.

-This curriculum is based upon the American Board of Funeral Service Education curriculum outlines.
+This curriculum is based upon the American Board of Funeral Service Education (ABFSE) curriculum outlines.
 Several of the mortuary science classes require some outside work as well as research about various aspects of the funeral service profession.
 Upon completion of the mortuary science program, each graduate will have attained those skills necessary to uphold and foster the dignity of the funeral service profession.

-Admission requirements for the mortuary science program
+Admission requirements for the mortuary science program:

 The mortuary science program has specific admission requirements and a separate application process.
 Students must apply and be accepted into the program to enroll.
 Admission into the program is on a rolling basis, but new students are admitted only for the fall semester each year.